corytodd/ktml-check/README.md

 You can use ubuntu-checkpatch directly from this tool.
 Tell ml-check where your copy of [ubuntu-checkpath](https://github.com/juergh/tools/blob/master/ubuntu-checkpatch) can be found providing `--ubuntu-checkpatch-path`.

+## Development

+Setup pre-commit before you submit any fixes.

+    pre-commit install

 ## Credits